salesforce/dr-cla/README.md

 1. You will need two GitHub testing users.
 For each, [create a personal access token](https://github.com/settings/tokens) with the following permissions: `admin:org, admin:org_hook, admin:public_key, admin:repo_hook, delete_repo, repo, user`

 1. For user one, create a new testing organization (because this can't be done via the API).
-Add the integration user as a member of this org.
+Add the second user as a member of this org.

 1. For user one, install the Integration into the user's account and into the testing org.